kubeflow/website/content/en/docs/components/katib/hyperparameter.md

       ```

       This installation is almost the same as `Basic Installation`,
-      although you can make katib-controller High Availability(HA) using leader election.
+      although you can make `katib-controller` Highly Available (HA) using leader election.
-      If you plan to use Katib in an environment where high SLAs and SLOs are required,
+      If you plan to use Katib in an environment where high Service Level Agreements (SLAs) and Service Level Objectives (SLOs) are required,
       such as a production environment, consider choosing this installation.

 2. **Katib Cert Manager Installation**